bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-Good Example #4: For every person, finds the year from the most recent package they purchased, and from the first package they ever purchased.
+**Good Example #4**: For every person, finds the year from the most recent package they purchased, and from the first package they ever purchased.

 ```py
 %%pydough